willwray/function_traits/readme.md

 * [**`const`**] [**`volatile`**] [**`&`**|**`&&`**] : Function **cvref** qualifiers; 12 combos

 >Warning: the **cvref** API terms may be familiar from the `std` traits but have
-different meanings as function type qualifiers (see API refs):
+different meanings and behaviour as function type qualifiers (see API refs):
 >
 >* **const**, **volatile**, **cv** (const | volatile)
 >* **lvalue_reference**, **rvalue_reference**, **reference** (lval | rval)